unicef/publicgoods-toolkit/introduction.md

 software inside it.
 It is increasingly rare to find any electronic device of significant complexity that is wholly proprietary.

-As open-source software spreads through the technology world sector by sector, it has inspired open movements in adjacent fields and even distant domains.
-In this set of modules, we will focus on open-source software and related "digital public goods" (DPGs).
+As open open source software spreads through the technology world sector by sector, it has inspired open movements in adjacent fields and even distant domains.
+In this set of modules, we will focus on open source software and related "digital public goods" (DPGs).
 These are digital products that are freely shared in ways that invite permissionless copying and collaboration.